simpleinjector/Documentation/source/aspnetintegration.rst

 **Cross-wire required framework services.**

-To adhere to the Dependency Inversion Principle (DIP), you should minimize the dependencies your code has on framework supplied abstractions and classes.
-The Visual Studio template however, doesn't follow the DIP and lets the generated classes depend on several framework and third party classes and abstractions.

-To be able to resolve the `AccountController` and `ManageController` from Simple Injector, those framework types need to be cross-wired into Simple Injector.
+To adhere to the Dependency Inversion Principle (DIP) you should minimize the dependencies your code has on framework supplied abstractions and classes.
+The Visual Studio template doesn't follow the DIP and lets the generated classes depend on several framework and third party classes and abstractions.
+To be able to resolve the `AccountController` and `ManageController` from Simple Injector certain framework types need to be cross-wired into Simple Injector.
 Cross-wiring means that Simple Injector can forward the request for that type to the built-in ASP.NET configuration system.
 Add the following lines to the `InitializeContainer` method:

 .. code-block:: c#